mabnhdev/sonic-nas-manifest/README.md

 ======================================
 This SONiC repo contains the manifest file for the repo tool used to pull down sources for the SONiC Network Adaptation Service (NAS) project.
 The SONiC NAS project is the Switch Abstraction Interface (SAI) Host-Adapter originally written by Dell, and contributed to the SONiC project.
 It is assumed that you are familiar with Linux and have basic development knowledge.

-Reading the documentation
+Read the documentation
 -------------------------
 See [SONiC NAS Documentation](https://github.com/Azure/sonic-nas-manifest/wiki) for complete information.

-Getting SONiC NAS
+Get SONiC NAS
 -----------------
 There are two ways to get the SONiC NAS: